lino-framework/book/docs/specs/vat.rst

  200     investments   Investments
  210     real_estate   Real estate
  220     vehicles      Vehicles
+ 300     vatless       Operations without VAT
 ======= ============= ===========================
 <BLANKLINE>

-A VAT class is a direct or indirect property of a trade object (e.g. a Product) and influences the VAT rate to be used.
-It does not contain the actual rate because this still varies depending on your country, the time and type of the operation, and possibly other factors.
+The list of VAT classes does not contain the actual :term:`VAT rates <VAT rate>` because this still varies by country, and within a same country it can vary, e.g. depending on the date of the operation or other factors.

+A :term:`VAT class` is assigned to each item of an invoice.
+The VAT class can influence the available VAT rates.
+You can sell or purchase a same product to different partners using different VAT regimes.

 .. class:: VatClasses